 Currently, the door opening to the shed is on the back wall of these sketches.
 We decided to move the door so it faces the garden and is right next to the playground.

-I have big hopes that this playhouse will be so exceptionally awesome that our children will play away on their own, requiring minimal parent involvement while I toil away in the garden on lazy summer days.
+I have big hopes that this playhouse will be so exceptionally awesome that our children will play away on their own, requiring minimal parent involvement while I toil away in the garden on those summer fun days.
 Ahhhh…isn’t that a beautiful image?!
 I hear you parents, laughing at me over there in the back.

-We’re also thinking about putting a front porch (like this simple deck) on this side along with a garden for the kids and some window boxes for flowers (love these flower boxes).
+We’re also thinking about putting a front porch (like this simple deck) on the side along with a garden for the kids and some window boxes for flowers (love these flower boxes).
 Again, we’re going after Rowan’s “little house” idea.

 Back Wall Sketch